- Published on

 target_entity_id: "BASE_PLAN"

 From these declarations and a corresponding one for data mappings, systems generate transformation logic.
 They join source tables based on defined relationships, implement slowly changing dimension logic, and create both SUBSCRIPTION_HIST (complete history) and SUBSCRIPTION_LATEST (current state) views.
-Generated transformations follow proven patterns consistently.
+Generated transformations follow established patterns consistently.

 DAR: Consumption Patterns